2008 Oregon Ducks football team

+Preseason

-February 2 – Gary Zimmerman, offensive lineman for the Oregon Ducks during the 1980–83 seasons, was voted into the National Football League Hall of Fame in Canton, Ohio.
+February 2 – Gary Zimmerman, offensive lineman for the Oregon Ducks from 1980 to 1983, was voted into the Pro Football Hall of Fame in Canton, Ohio.
 This induction marks the sixth former Oregon player to be selected into the Hall of Fame.

 April 4 – Nick Reed named to the Lott Trophy watch list.
 The trophy is awarded to the best collegiate defensive player each year.

 April 18 – Fenuki Tupou and Max Unger named to the Outland Trophy watch list.
 The trophy is awarded to the best interior lineman each year.

 April 27 – In the University of Oregon spring game the white team defeated the green team 36–3.
 The game featured breakout plays by Justin Roper, Ed Dickson and LeGarrette Blount.

 April 30 – In the NFL draft, three players are selected, Jonathan Stewart selected 13th overall to the Carolina Panthers, Dennis Dixon selected in the 5th round by the Pittsburgh Steelers, and Geoff Schwartz also going to the Panthers in the 7th round.
 Two other players were signed as free agents, Cameron Colvin with the San Francisco 49ers and David Faaeteete with the Chicago Bears.

 May 12 – Patrick Chung and Nick Reed named to the Bronko Nagurski Trophy pre-season watch list.
 The award is given to the best defensive player in college football each year.

 May 13 – Max Unger named to the Dave Rimington Trophy pre-season watch list.
 The award is given to the outstanding NCAA Division I-A offensive center.

 June 30 – Jaison Williams was named to the Maxwell Football Club Award watch list.
 The Maxwell Award is presented to the most outstanding player of the year.
 Also, Jairus Byrd, Patrick Chung and Walter Thurmond III were named to the Chuck Bednarik Award watch list.
 The award is given to the best defensive player of the year.